UoA-eResearch/cer-documentation/docs/Research Data/Data Storage/IDS/WIzard/Tutorial/01 Start.md

 Instrument Data Wizard, download the tutorial data, and unzip it on your desktop.
 This data will be used in the rest of the tutorial.

+!!! bug
+    put a link to the download of the executables

 [:material-folder-download: Download the tutorial-data.zip file here](../../assets/tutorial-data.zip)